aayush01243/aayush01243/README.md

 ## Hi there 👋

+I'm Ayush, a software engiwneer based in India.

+I mostly work on backend stuff -- Java, JDBC, Spring, SpringBoot.

+I also use ORM Tools for Data Integration mostly Hibernate.

+This is fresh profile where I'll be uploading some smaller projects and things I'm currently working on.

 <!--
 **aayush01243/aayush01243** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.